michaeldegroot/mysql-cache/README.md

 # What it does
 Automatically caches SELECT sql's in memory, you have serveral cache providers at your disposale and it can even work in clustered mode via redis or mmap!!

+If you want to use the mmap cacheprovider install the dependency: `
+    yarn add mmap-object@1.1.1` this is because windows users have reported problems with it.

 This module is wrapping some functions of the [mysql](https://www.npmjs.com/package/mysql) module for ease of use
 ___
 # Changelog